Holy War (BYU–Utah): Jim McMahon says, "Scoreboard."

 During the 1980 Holy War, BYU quarterback Jim McMahon helped engineer a blowout.
-Most of the game he was heckled by a contingent of Utah fans at Rice Stadium.
+Most of the game he was heckled by a contingent of Utah fans at Robert Rice Stadium.
 After throwing for another touchdown late in the 56–6 win, he pointed at the scoreboard to quiet the hecklers.
 The game was in the midst of a 12–1 BYU season.
 It was also their second consecutive win against Utah and their eighth win out of the last nine games.
-The fifty point margin of victory is the largest for either team in the series.
+The fifty-point margin of victory is the largest for either team in the series.

 1982–1984: Edwards versus Stobart

 On November 17, 1984, BYU entered the Holy War 10–0 and ranked #3 in the AP Poll.
 BYU overcame several turnovers to win 24–14.
 BYU would finish the season 13–0 and be the only undefeated team in Division I-A (now the Football Bowl Subdivision).
 They were voted number one in the final AP Poll as well as the Coaches' Poll to become consensus national champions.
-This was the last time a team outside the Power Five conferences won a national championship; the previous being Army in 1945.
+This was the last time a team outside the Power Five conferences won a national championship, the previous being Army in 1945.